cjbarrie/RDL-Ed/03-screenscrape-apis/03-week7.md

 ![](images/gifcap4.gif){width=100%}

-So now we know that the main text of the translated document is contained between "<p>" HTML tags.
+So now we know that the main text of the translated document is contained between "p" HTML tags.
 To identify the text between these HTML tags we can run:

 ```r